devbith/spring-framework-drill/bean-lifecycle-abstract/README.md

 - Pass the bean instance to the postProcessAfterInitialization() method of each bean post processor.

 #### Bean Ready For Use:
 source: https://stackoverflow.com/questions/29743320/how-exactly-does-the-spring-beanpostprocessor-work

+## Can you describe life cycle of Spring Beans in an ApplicationContext (BeanFactory) ?

+#### BeanFactory (ApplicationContext) is created:

+1. BeanDefinition are created based on spring beans configuration.
+2. BeanFactoryPostProcessor are invoked.

+#### Bean is created:

+1. Instance of bean is created.
+2. Properties and dependencies are set.
+3. BeanPostProcessor::postProcessBeforeInitialization gets called.
+4. @PostConstruct methods gets called.
+5. InitializingBean::afterPropertiesSet methods gets called.
+6. @Bean(initMethod) gets called.
+7. BeanPostProcessor:postProcessAfterInitialization gets called.

+#### Bean is ready to use:

+### Bean is Destroyed:

+1. @PreDestroy methods gets called.
+2. DisposableBean::destroy gets called.
+3. @Bean(destroyMethod) method gets called.